asokolsky/GitFeatureWorkflowUtils/README.md

 git-done
 ```

-Once your pull request is approved and merged, you can deete a lcoal copy of the current branch.
+Once your pull request is approved and merged, you can delete a local copy of the branch.